How Financial Business Intelligence Guides CFOs Towards More Productive Finance Departments

 Sales Management

 Financial business intelligence reporting is often focused around the company sales process.
-In fact financial analysts often support the sales teams with their analysis making the sales management more structured and increasing sales.
+In fact, financial analysts often support the sales teams with their analysis, making the sales management more structured and increasing sales.
+By analyzing customer behavior patterns with BI, companies can improve sales forecasting and develop more effective sales strategies.

 For example, financial BI dashboards can be used for identifying which sales accounts grew and shrank over time.
 The sales reps can then proactively suggest new ideas to the growing accounts and approach the shrinking accounts to offer help.